benfff85/advent-of-code-2019/README.md

 Part 2 just looks at the first 3 blueprints but runs them for 32 steps.
 With my existing solution it was able to solve this as well but runtime was delayed further to about 5 minutes.

 I think most of the performance degradation is because I clone my resource and robot maps every time the step method is called but not clear how this can easily be avoided.

+# 2023

+## Day 1

+Finding first and last numeric values in a string.

+2023 started off with a bit of frustration, part one was pretty easy but my solution was delayed due to a off-by-1 error.
+To get the last digit I just reversed the string and passed it to the same function.

+Part two involved resolving text to digits, for example "one" -> 1.
+I initially fell for the string replacement trap which fails for scenarios like "twone", instead iterated through each character checking for numeric string values and constructed a new string.

+## Day 2

+Playing game of unknown number of colored cubes in a bag.

+Nothing too notable today, solved with a simple loop max observed values of cubes of each color.
+Then looped through the list, filtered games not possible and summed.
+Part 2 just required one additional power() method that multiplied the max observed cube count together.
+Similarly looped through games, mapped to the power value and summed.